ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 * isConnected- Checks whether this graph is connected or not a connected graph means there is a valid path from EVREY node to each other node in this graph returns true if and only if (iff) the graph is connected

-* shortPathGraph(int src)- Initiate all the vertices's weight to their distance from src node and all the vertices info to a string represents their path from src. based on Dijkstra's algorith.
+* shortPathGraph(int src)- Initiate all the vertices's weight to their distance from src node and all the vertices info to a string represents their path from src. based on Dijkstra's algorithm.

 * shortestPathDist(int src, int dest)- Calculate the shortest path distance starting from src and ending with dest